wushenrong/renzai/README.md

 ## License

-RenZai is licensed under the MIT License, the license that is covered by most parts of Ren'Py.
-For compliance, follow
+RenZai is licensed under the MIT No Attribution License, you may use the styles without any restriction or compliance.
-[Ren'Py's advice](https://www.renpy.org/doc/html/license.html) of adding a copy of their license in your game, and adding another reference to this project in the README, about page, and if applicable App Store description of your project.